 Cooking with foods that can naturally lower your blood pressure is an excellent way to take control of your health!
 These foods work to help you maintain a normal reading!

 - Dark Leafy Greens like kale, romaine, spinach, and arugula are rich in potassium which works to remove sodium through urination.
-This in turn helps lower your blood pressure!
+This helps lower your blood pressure!

 - Berries are loaded with flavonoids, a powerful antioxidant that can help decrease rates of hypertension.

-- Red Beets are especially high in nitric oxide which help to widen blood vessels while lowering blood pressure.
+- Red Beets are especially high in nitric oxide, which helps to widen blood vessels while lowering blood pressure.

-- Bananas are also rich in potassium making them ideal at maintaining blood pressure.
+- Bananas are also rich in potassium, making them ideal for maintaining blood pressure.

-- Pomegranates have powerful anti-inflammatory and antioxidant qualities that makes it an effective food to consume to decrease blood pressure, improve cholesterol, and even decrease plaque buildup in your arteries.
+- Pomegranates have powerful anti-inflammatory and antioxidant qualities that make them an effective food to consume to decrease blood pressure, improve cholesterol, and even decrease plaque buildup in your arteries.

-- Pistachio consumption can reduce blood vessel and heart rate, reducing your blood pressure.
+- Pistachio consumption can reduce blood vessels and heart rate, reducing your blood pressure.